-In this case the crime was adultery and the punishment for a person convicted under the laws could be death – death by a group of people throwing stones at you until eventually dead, a death by torture.
-No doubt the law and the proscribed punishment were designed to deter the criminal behavior.
+In this case the crime was adultery.
+And if convicted under the laws, the punishment could be death – death by a group of people throwing stones at you until eventually dead, a death by torture.

-The accused person could testify on her own behalf, though throughout our legal history at times the accused has not been allowed to testify due to presumed lack of credibility.
-But even with the right to testify on her own behalf, having an advocate speak for the accused gives her a better chance of being heard, fairly.
+The accused person could testify.
+Through much of our legal history the accused was incompetent to testify due to a presumption that they would lie to save themselves.
+But even with that right,the accused having an advocate speak for her gives her a better chance of being heard, fairly.

-The outcome sought by the advocate for the accused is the one desired by the accused.
-Anything else would make us not an advocate, unethical or a failed advocate.
+The advocate for the accused seeks the outcome desired by the accused.
+Anything else would make us not an advocate: unethical or a failed advocate.

-The means of achieving that outcome is our knowledge of the law (including the law of evidence and the law of jury power), and our ability to connect with people persuasively.
+Our tool for achieving that outcome the law (including the law of evidence and the law of jury power), and our ability to connect with people persuasively.

-The laws of evidence in the early twenty-first century United States can be traced back to the time and place of Jesus, and earlier.
-Jesus knew the laws well.
+We can tracetoday’s laws of evidence back to the time and place of Jesus, and earlier.
+Jesus as defense lawyer, knew the laws well.

 Where is the man?
 How do we know the man is not any one of the men in the de facto jury?
 The prosecutors do not have the man who they claim committed adultery with the woman.